justinjunodev/state-of-nineteen/README.md

 # State of Nineteen

-The lastest Covid-19 data for the United States by state.
+The latest Covid-19 data for the United States by state.